PatricValladares/PatricValladares/README.md

-- 👋 Hi, I’m @PatricValladares
+- Hi, I’m @PatricValladares
-- 👀 I’m interested in learn a lot to become reference in my area
+- Interested in learn a lot to become reference in my area
-- 🌱 I’m currently undergraduate in software enginering
+- I’m currently undergraduate in software enginering

 <!---